libreobjet/open-guide/economics.md

 *Modernist designer Enzo Mari has given Berlin-based CUCULA the rights to redesign and sell his Autoprogettazione furniture to raise funds for its refugee support programme* http://www.dezeen.com/2015/11/16/enzo-mari-autoprogettazione-furniture-reproduction-berlin-refugee-organisation-cucula-humanitarian-design/

+The sharing of information can be beneficial for everybody.
+Some authors have criticized the open source services and objects production linking them with communist  movement and arguing that they hinder the development.
+For example  Jaron Lanier, an american computer philosophy writer, tells in his book *You Are Not A Gadget: A Manifesto* that the open source productions generate a kind expropriation  of the intellectual productions that he calls "Digital Maoism".
+However, in the best-seller book *Wikinomics: How Mass Collaboration  Changes Everything",  the authors, Don Tapscott and Anthony D. Williams, defend that openess  is creating a new forms economics development and, even more, they tell  that it will be an essencial part of the economic innovation and development in the near future.

+The economic models described in this book is based in four point: Openess, Peering, Sharing and Acting Global.

+*"Openness,  which includes not only open standards and content but  also financial  transparency and an open attitude towards external ideas  and resources
+Peering,  which replaces hierarchical models with a more collaborative forum.
+Tapscott and Williams cite the development of Linux  as the  "quintessential example of peering."
+Sharing,  which is a less proprietary approach to (among other  things) products,  intellectual property, bandwidth, scientific knowledge
+Acting  globally, which involves embracing globalization and ignoring   "physical and geographical boundaries" at both the corporate and   individual level."*-[Wikipedia](https://en.wikipedia.org/wiki/Wikinomics)